 What type of tankless water heater is the best option?
 Every buyer faces this question before hitting the market.

 Nowadays, most people are shifting from conventional water heaters to tankless appliances.
-As the popularity of tankless models continues to grow, everybody’s asking the big question: gas or electric?
+As the popularity of tankless models continues to grow, everybody’s asking the big question: gas boilers or electric boilers?

 To be honest, there’s not a single correct answer to this question.
 If one type works perfectly for a particular household, that doesn’t mean that it will work as well for the next one.